ArcadiaPower/connect-react/README.md

 ### `config.ConnectToken`

 An access token to create or update credentials.
 See [Connect Auth](https://developers.arcadia.com/#section/Authentication/Connect) for more details on how to create a Connect Token.

-### `config.env`

-Determines which API Connect points to

-- `sandbox`: This references our sandbox API.
-Use this in your development, staging or test environments.
-- `production`: This references our production API. **Only use this in your production app.**

 ### `config.callbacks`